stevenalu/FitExplore/README.md

  --------------------
  **A link to a demo video (demonstrating how to use application locally and how to access it online)** :  https://www.loom.com/share/f94aa310382e403280a177e5f6d1b552?sid=8a69d8c7-916d-4472-89de-8de15842f907

- Open this link to access FitExplorer; http://web-01.yamal.tech or http://web-01.yamal.tech/home
+ Open this link to access FitExplorer; https://www.yamal.tech

  **4. Technology used:**
  ---------------------------------